Coalición Floresta Logo Coalición Floresta Search Buscar

 5

-• a)Plan the actions and budget the necessary items to strengthen the evaluation, planning, control, and execution efforts in the Administrative Process under the charge of the Municipal Aqueduct, with the aim of strengthening and improving it, both in quantity and quality, always seeking the greatest well-being of the community regarding the provision of this public service.
+• a)Plan actions and budget the necessary items to strengthen the evaluation, planning, control, and execution efforts in the Administrative Process in charge of the Municipal Aqueduct, in order to strengthen and improve it, both in quantity and in quality, always seeking the greatest well-being of the community regarding the provision of this public service.

-• b)The municipal administration shall establish administrative procedures to determine the administrative, civil, and criminal responsibilities that may arise from actions or omissions by the administrative officials responsible for the Administrative Process of the Municipal Aqueduct, through which the provisions of this policy and the regulations and administrative directives derived from it are violated.
+• b)The municipal administration shall establish administrative procedures in order to establish administrative, civil, and criminal responsibilities that may arise from actions or omissions by the administrative officials responsible for the Administrative Process of the Municipal Aqueduct, through which the provisions of this policy, as well as the regulations and administrative directives derived from it, are breached.

-• c)The administration must submit a monthly report to the Municipal Council on the drinking water availability permits granted, detailing: the quantity, the user, the sector, and the use for which they were authorized.
+• c)The administration must submit a monthly report to the Concejo Municipal on the drinking water availabilities granted, detailing: the quantity, the user, the sector, and the use for which they were authorized.

 6

-It is absolutely prohibited for the administration to grant more than three water availability permits.
+It is absolutely prohibited for the administration to grant more than three water availabilities.

 7